 - The spectacular display of fall foliage results from tree leaves ceasing the production of chlorophyll.
 The tree is preparing to enter a dormant state during the winter months, and will not need the energy provided by the leaves until spring.

-- Snowflakes form in clouds year-round, but during late autumn and winter, the air at ground level is cool enough for the flake to remain frozen until it hits the ground rather than melting to become a raindrop.
+- Snowflakes form in clouds year-round, but during late autumn weather and winter, the air at ground level is cool enough for the flake to remain frozen until it hits the ground rather than melting to become a raindrop.

-- During the autumn months, travelers need to be prepared for shorter daylight hours, icy road conditions, and rapidly changing weather conditions.
+- During the autumn weather months, travelers need to be prepared for shorter daylight hours, icy road conditions, and rapidly changing weather conditions.

-- Despite the cooling temperatures and less predictable conditions, it is easy to understand why autumn is the favorite part of the year for many people.
+- Despite the cooling temperatures and less predictable conditions, it is easy to understand why autumn weather is the favorite part of the year for many people.
 Being able to monitor weather conditions using a home weather station can add to your safety and appreciation of nature throughout the year.